 In 2013, around 22.7 million Americans older than age 12 needed drug or alcohol treatment, according the 2013 National Survey on Drug Use and Health.
 Many physicians, including those here at the Waismann Method, believe that the recent expansion of Medicaid may reveal even more alarming addiction numbers as more people seek treatment for opiate addiction.
 The Medicaid expansion increased the income cutoff and changed other eligibility criteria to include childless men and women.

 Education is a large part of preventing opiate painkiller addiction and in treating those already addicted.
 Physicians must educate patients on the addictive nature of opiate-based painkillers before prescribing them.
 In addition, treatment must include the psychological and social issues of patients as well as the physical ones.
 These social and psychological issues are often the ones that lead to opiate addiction later.
 This is a nationwide heroin epidemic.
 The epidemic threatens to take over more states unless we do something to stop its cause.
 Of most concern, it is not just street drugs like heroin that are creating debilitating long-term addictions.
-Physician-prescribed painkillers are also causing long-term dependancy.
+Physician-prescribed painkillers are also causing long-term dependency.

 Waismann Method Rapid Drug Detox Center

-Waismann Method is recognized as the premier rapid opiate detox treatment center in the country, specializing in rapid drug detox and utilizing the most advanced medical techniques to treat opiate addiction.
+WAISMANN METHOD is recognized as the premier rapid opiate detox treatment center in the country, specializing in rapid drug detox and utilizing the most advanced medical techniques to treat opiate addiction.
 Located in Southern California, Waismann Method offers a variety of programs.
 The programs range from rapid opiate detox under sedation to medically assisted detoxification.
 All programs focus on helping those suffering with opiate painkiller addiction.